jpakkane/monocoque/readme.md

 This simplicity is made possible by the use of the [Meson build system](http://mesonbuild.com) and the corresponding Wrap dependency system which has been designed to support this use case natively.

+It should be noted that Meson does not force static linking, it works just fine with dynamic linking.
+This sample uses static linking for simplicity.

 ## Is it a heavy duty framework like the ones we know from Java?

 Not at all.
 Basically all monocoque is is a project with all its dependencies statically linked in.
 The demo app uses SDL2 for the gui because it is a high quality and small portable library.